We help you teach Datawrapper

 Use or adjust them for your own Datawrapper workshop

 You can find the 240 slides of exercises and other modules on Google Slides: tiny.cc/datawrapper-workshop

 From there, you can download the slides as a Powerpoint file or PDF.
 You can use this material for all kinds of commercial and noncommercial workshops without attributing us.
 (You can also print these slides, but only in a workshop context.)

-Introduces Datawrapper and its core features: Responsiveness, hover effects, themes, pricing, users.
+Introduces Datawrapper and its core features, like responsiveness, hover effects, themes, and the pricing.See the Slides

 These exercises are not set in stone.
 Adjust them to your needs: If your organization re-uses a certain dataset again and again, show your workshop participants how to use this one in Datawrapper.
 If you teach in a country/city with a great open data portal, use their data.
 If you teach people in a certain field, try to get data from that field.

 You will find that every exercise comes with a lot of screenshot slides that show the whole process.
 We don’t recommend that you show these slides during your workshop.
 Instead, open Datawrapper in the browser and show everything your attendees are supposed to do, live.
 This way, you can react to spontaneous questions (“Can I do x, too?”).